 Two-vehicle collision: Both parties are typically at fault if two cars backing out of opposing parking spaces collide.
 Everybody must keep an eye out for other vehicles and refrain from backing up unless it is safe to do so.

-Rear-end collision: No matter where the rear-end collision happens, the tailgating driver is always to blame for causing the crash, according to comparative negligence laws.
+Rear-ended in parking lot: No matter where the rear-end collision happens, the tailgating driver is always to blame for causing the crash, according to comparative negligence laws.
 In a parking lot, nothing is different.

 View this post on Instagram

-Parking Lot Accidents Who is at Fault?
+Parking Lot Accidents: Who is at Fault?

 It could be challenging to assign blame in a parking lot car accident.
 Car accidents in parking lots who is at fault?
 A driver’s mistake is a common cause of accidents in a parking lot, which means either one or both drivers may be to blame.
 Consider speaking with a parking lot accident attorney first if you have been in any accidents.